k3tang/Javascript-Project---Trees/README.md

 Technologies, Libraries, APIs:
 This project will use the following technologies for implementation:
-The Encyclopedia Britannica API to render historical data The Canvas API to render interactive elements
+The Encyclopedia Britannica API to render historical data The D3 library to render interactive elements
 Webpack to bundle the source Javascript code
 Npm for dependency management

 Implementation Timeline:
-Friday and Weekend: Setup project, incorporate Canvas API and Encyclopedia Britannia API.
+Friday and Weekend: Setup project, incorporate D3 Library and Encyclopedia Britannia API.
 Create world map, pop up window, tree-ring, and tree diagram scaffold.
 Incorporate appropriate illustrations and seed data.
 Get world map and buildings working correctly.

 Monday: Start using Encyclopedia API to generate information to be rendered in the tree-ring.
 Ensure that it is working appropriately.